KapilKhanal/jjakimoto.github.io/content/articles/start_blog.md

 # Write an article
 When we writing your articles, we have two options in file format: Markdown `*.md` and IPython Notebook `*.ipynb`.

 When you write an article from Markdown you always have to add meta information on top of the article.
-If you are writing article named `hoge.ipynb`, you have to make `hoge.ipynb-meta' and add meta information.
+If you are writing article named `hoge.ipynb`, you have to make `hoge.nbdata' (hoge.ipynb-meta is previously used) and add meta information.
 In both cases, meta information looks like this:
 ```
 Title: First Post
 Slug: first-post